vedderb/bldc/README.md

 This is the source code for the VESC DC/BLDC/FOC controller.
 Read more at [https://vesc-project.com/](https://vesc-project.com/)

+This fork is used for testing multiple motors over UART .
+It uses new message definitions that allow for more efficient data transfers at low- latencies.
+Examples to be added soon.
+Fork is not updated to latest VESC firmware.
+Relies on VESC-Tool 0.92.

 ## Supported boards

 All  of them!